SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Related Work

-Traditional semantic segmentation methods primarily rely on manually designed features and classifiers for pixel-level classification.
-These methods typically utilize low-level features such as color, texture, and shape, combined with algorithms like graph cuts and random forests for segmentation ~\cite{zheng2012interactive,arbelaez2010contour,zhang2016boosted}.
-However, due to the complexity and variability of real-world situations, traditional methods often struggle to effectively handle issues such as occlusion and lighting variations, leading to inaccurate segmentation results.
+Traditional semantic segmentation approaches primarily depend on manually engineered features and classifiers for pixel-level classification.
+These methods typically employ low-level features such as color, texture, and shape, coupled with algorithms like graph cuts and random forests, to perform segmentation tasks~\citep{zheng2012interactive,arbelaez2010contour,zhang2016boosted}.
+However, due to the inherent complexity and variability of real-world scenarios, traditional approaches often fail to adequately manage challenges such as occlusion and varying illumination, resulting in inaccurate segmentation outcomes.

-With the application of deep learning to semantic segmentation tasks, the accuracy of semantic segmentation has been improved.
-These deep learning models achieve pixel-level to semantic-level mapping by introducing operations such as upsampling and skip connections, significantly enhancing the accuracy and efficiency of semantic segmentation ~\cite{paszke2016enet,yu2017dilated,he2019dynamic,he2019adaptive}.
-Recent models mostly rely on Transformer-based architectures, which introduce self-attention mechanisms to capture global dependencies among pixels in the image, thus better understand the semantic information within the images ~\cite{SETR,Segformer,Mask2former,segvit}.
-The latest research combines zero-shot learning and prompt learning in semantic segmentation.
-This allows for the identification of new classes without annotated data and provides additional information to guide the model towards more precise segmentation.
-These methods demonstrate unique advantages in addressing data scarcity and improving model performance.~\cite{SAM,zhang2023improving,zhang2024efficientvit}.
+The advent of deep learning has notably enhanced the performance of semantic segmentation.
+Deep learning models facilitate mapping from pixel-level features to semantic labels through upsampling and skip connections, markedly improving both accuracy and computational efficiency~\citep{paszke2016enet,yu2017dilated,he2019dynamic,he2019adaptive}.
+Contemporary models predominantly utilize Transformer-based architectures, incorporating self-attention mechanisms to effectively capture global pixel dependencies, thereby improving the understanding and representation of semantic information within images~\citep{SETR,Segformer,Mask2former,segvit}.
+Recent advancements integrate zero-shot learning and prompt learning strategies into semantic segmentation, enabling the identification of new object classes without relying on annotated datasets and offering additional contextual guidance.
+These innovative approaches exhibit significant advantages in addressing challenges associated with data scarcity and further enhancing segmentation performance~\citep{SAM,zhang2023improving,zhang2024efficientvit}.